FellowRoboticists/RobotMediator/README.md

 the GitHub Project https://github.com/mik3y/usb-serial-for-android.
 This project was implemented using gradle and I had no interest in understanding how to build the project using gradle.
 However, I want to make sure I credit mik3y for that code.
 That is the reason my project uses the GNU LESSER GENERAL PUBLIC LICENSE.
+In the long run I plan to leverage the original project that mik3y put together; sorry, I was in a hurry to get this thing working.

 Although the code works as-is, this is a work in progress.
 There is no telling at this point where the project will go.